Didisimmons/Ayo-Recipes/README.md

 11. The external links relating to kitchenware discounts included in the tips & tricks page were obtained [Countryliving](https://www.countryliving.com/food-drinks/g32869067/chef-pantry-staples/?slide=1), [Delish](https://www.delish.com/food/a52476/kitchen-pantry-organization-ideas/) , [Buzzfeed](https://www.buzzfeed.com/michelleno/cooking-tips-for-beginners) and [Bbcgoodfood](http://www.bbcgoodfood.com/).

-12. Majority of the recipes added to the AYO Recipes database come from recipe sharing websites like as [yummly](https://www.yummly.co.uk/), [bbcgoodfood](https://www.bbcgoodfood.com/) as do the recipe images.
+12. Majority of the recipes added to the AYO Recipes database come from recipe sharing websites like [yummly](https://www.yummly.co.uk/), [delicious](delicious.com.au), [bbcgoodfood](https://www.bbcgoodfood.com/) as do the recipe images.

 13. This readme was based on research on several readme documents, including the Code Institute's readme [sample](https://github.com/Code-Institute-Solutions/SampleREADME), the dark side's readme [sample](https://github.com/mosull20/dark-side-ms3#deployment),  Cookle's readMe's [sample](https://github.com/dissyulina/cookle-cookbook#deployment-to-heroku), and LILELI's readME's [file](https://github.com/Didisimmons/LILELI-QUIZ-GAME/blob/main/readME.md).

 ### **MEDIA**
-* The majority of the images on the website were obtained from image free providers such as [unsplash](https://unsplash.com/), with the exception of the food recipe images, which were obtained from [Bbcgoodfood](http://www.bbcgoodfood.com/).
+* The majority of the images on the website were obtained from image free providers such as [unsplash](https://unsplash.com/), with the exception of the food recipe images, which were obtained from [Bbcgoodfood](http://www.bbcgoodfood.com/) and [delicious](delicious.com.au).

 * The homepage's hero image is a photo by Brooke Lark from [unsplash](https://unsplash.com/photos/of0pMsWApZE).